qwyjibojones/o2-pushbutton/openshift/opendistro/README.md

 Now make sure you are in this directory where this README is located and execute the commands that follow to install the cluster

-Next build the elasticsearch image and Kibana image
+Next build the elasticsearch image and kibana image

 ``` bash
 ./build-push.sh